 To help you understand the different hook sizing, we included an easy-to-understand conversion chart that you can refer to when you’re figuring out what hook to use!

-To further understand how crochet needle sizing works, we’ll look deeper into the four most common standards used in crochet hook sizes.
+To further understand how crochet needle sizing works, we’ll look deeper into the four most common standards used in crochet needle sizes.

 Metric Crochet Hook Sizes